Does Thread Count in Sheets Really Matter?

 Thread count is not the only measure of quality.
 Fortunately, there are several other factors besides thread count shoppers can look for to determine the quality of sheets.

-TYPE AND QUALITY OF FIBER
+FIBER TYPE AND QUALITY

 100% cotton sheets are by far the most popular bed linens.
 There are reasons for this popularity.
 Cotton is breathable, soft, and durable.
 The type of cotton is just as important as the fabric itself.
 High-quality cotton has extra-long fibers (called long-staple fibers) that can be spun into fine, strong yarns.
 Extra-long-staple cotton results in sheets that are smoother and softer than short-staple cotton.